desert

 So what's so special about Fiery Furnace?
 Besides its unique flora and beautiful spires and arches, Fiery Furnace is a maze with no marked trail in it, so you have to find your own way out.

 Each visitor has to buy a separate permit and the number is visitors is strictly enforced.
-There is a mandatory orientation session that includes a movie about Fiery Furnace and a Q&A session with a park's ranger.
+There is a mandatory orientation session that includes a movie about Fiery Furnace and a Q&A session with a park ranger.
 I learnt a lot from that session and it was so much fun!

 There are two main rules that one has to obey: 1.
 You can only walk in washes and on open rocks.
 2. You cannot join other groups of people, so if you meet one, you have to wait until it's out of sight to proceed.

 To make it a bit simpler, the park created "a route" (not "the route") which is in fact marked with 20 small arrows that blend with surrounding red rocks and snow.
-See if you can spot one on the picture below.
+See if you can spot one in the picture below.

 We tried to follow the arrows and got lost three times.
 The last time it was a bit scary as we were getting tired and running out of food.